Amitro123/automation-service/spec.md

 - **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
 - **Next Steps**: Implement utility functions within `utils.py`.

-### [2024-01-04]
+### [2024-12-07]
-- **Summary**: Added a test script `test_jules_review.py` to validate the Jules integration and configuration.
-Updated the README to reflect the new test script.
-Minor documentation updates.
+- **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
-- **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
+- **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
-- **Next Steps**: Continue to build out additional tests.
+- **Next Steps**: Implement utility functions within `utils.py`.

-### [2024-01-04]
+### [2024-12-07]
-- **Summary**: Added a test script `test_jules_review.py` to validate the Jules integration and configuration.
-Updated the README to reflect the new test script.
-Minor documentation updates.
+- **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
-- **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
+- **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
-- **Next Steps**: Continue to build out additional tests.
+- **Next Steps**: Implement utility functions within `utils.py`.

-### [2024-01-04]
+### 2024-02-29
-- **Summary**: Added a test script `test_jules_review.py` to validate the Jules integration and configuration.
-Updated the README to reflect the new test script.
-Minor documentation updates.
+- **Summary**: Implemented agent platform integration, including example flows for Windsurf, AntiGravity, and n8n.
+Added detailed workflow descriptions for both standard (push events) and PR-centric flows.
+Added comprehensive testing instructions.
-- **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
+- **Decisions**: Designed the system to be compatible with various agent orchestrators by leveraging webhooks and focusing on modular task execution.
+This allows for flexibility and integration with existing CI/CD or automation platforms.
-- **Next Steps**: Continue to build out additional tests.
+- **Next Steps**: Test end-to-end integration with a specific agent platform (e.g., Windsurf, n8n).
+Refine trigger filters to improve accuracy.